kaylamcarlson/kaylamcarlson.github.io/_posts/Draft.md

 7. Brian Schlaepfer, 64 years old.

 ## Police responce
 Constable Jeff Stuck stayed on the phone with Linda for 3+ hours while the police organized themselves and made a plan of attack.
 He would try and get information out of her as well as let her know important information about the police movements.
-AQccoridng to Constable Stuck they talked about her 3 pets cats, school interests, her ballet and jazz dancing, and about how her family had been to the movies the day before.
+AQccoridng to Constable Stuck when she started to realize she may have just lost her entire family he talked about her 3 pets cats, school interests, her ballet and jazz dancing, and about how her family had been to the movies the day before., to keep her calm and distratced.
+By 8am the armed ofenbders or AOS arrived on Ostrich Farm Road

 Refrences